-The KidneyIntelX product line is classified as an in vitro prognostic and is anchored by a real-time patient blood draw and biomarker assessment.
+KidneyIntelX is an in vitro prognostic anchored by a real-time patient blood draw and biomarker assessment.
 The biomarker assessment is combined with selected information from a patient's EHR, all processed by a machine-learning enabled algorithm.
 We believe that to achieve early and accurate disease prognosis, real-time biology accessible through a current blood or urine biomarker assessment is required.